timescale/pgai/docs/vectorizer-api-reference.md

 This function call:
 1. Sets up a vectorizer for the `website.blog` table.
-2. Uses OpenAI's `text-embedding-3-small` model to create 768 dimensional embeddings.
+2. Uses the Ollama `nomic-embed-text` model to create 768 dimensional embeddings.
 3. Chunks the `body` column into 128-character pieces with a 10-character overlap.
 4. Formats each chunk with a `title` and a `published` date.
 5. Grants necessary permissions to the roles `bob` and `alice`.